1990-2025 Topps Basketball Set Tier List - Tier 5: Veteran-Aware Extensions

 #29.
 Topps Full Court

-What I'd target: Best rookie inserts, standout stars, and the few chase cards collectors still call by name.
+Key cards / lanes: Best rookie inserts, standout stars, low-numbered parallels, memorable inserts, and the few chase cards collectors still call out by name.

 #30.
 Topps Embossed